 How does Best Offer work?

-If you are selling an item with a fixed price, you can choose the Best Offer option when you list your item for sale on eBay.
+You can choose the Best Offer option when you list your item for sale on eBay.
 With Best Offer, you give buyers a chance to negotiate the price with you.
 Each Best Offer is good for up to 48 hours.
 A Best Offer is binding, just like any other bid.
 There is no charge to use Best Offer.

 After you receive a Best Offer, you can choose to